 All students using campus facilities need to ensure that they get tested every 3-4 days.
 This aims to provide you with an additional level of reassurance, in addition to adherence to the current national measures and the approach that the University continues to take to ensure its operations and facilities are Covid-secure.

 Anyone who is living on campus or coming to campus still needs to get tested twice a week using rapid result lateral flow (LFD) tests.
-Our testing facility in the Sports Centre has closed for the summer, but LFD test kits can be collected from the Sports Centre or Pharmacy on campus during their opening hours, collected from community locations, or ordered online.
+LFD test kits can be collected from the Sports Centre or Well Pharmacy on campus, collected from community locations, or ordered online.
 Wherever you get your test kits from, when reporting your results on the NHS website, you should choose the test centre code BGQP – Keele University.

 Testing is quick, easy, and free, and helps to keep our campus community safe.